The Investment Treaty Arbitration Review: Causation

-Benchmark analysis seeks to demonstrate the impact of the alleged breach by comparing the abnormal performance of the investment or affected products following the breach to either (1) the performance of the same investment or affected products prior to the breach or (2) the performance of comparable investments or products over the breach period.22
+Benchmark analysis seeks to demonstrate the effects of the alleged breach by comparing the abnormal performance of the investment or affected products following the breach to either (1) the performance of the same investment or affected products prior to the breach or (2) the performance of comparable investments or products during the breach period.22

 Consider Company A that manufactures TVs using speakers supplied by Company B. Company A is claiming that Company B supplied defective speakers, which in turn led to a significant number of consumers returning the affected TVs, and Company A losing profits on the associated sales.
-The volume of sales is such that it is not reasonable nor practicable to dismantle every returned TV to discover whether the speakers are faulty.
+The volume of sales is such that it is neither reasonable nor practicable to dismantle every returned TV to discover whether the speakers are faulty.
 However, Company A has done laboratory analysis on some of the returns to identify the affected components and models.
-Returns of TVs are commonplace for Company A with returns being categorised by dealers into generic categories (sound fault, picture fault, physical damage etc.).
+Returns of TVs are commonplace for Company A, and are categorised by dealers generically (sound fault, picture fault, physical damage, etc.).

-In this example, the impact of the defective speakers supplied by Company B could be determined by comparing the level of returns categorised under 'sound fault' for the affected models, which may also include sound faults because of faulty wiring, software or remote controls, to a benchmark level of 'sound fault' returns.
-The benchmark could be determined by reference to returns of unaffected models over the same period or returns of the affected models over an earlier period prior to the supply of the defective speakers.
-Taken in combination with the laboratory testing to find the root cause, the benchmark analysis would indicate that the excess level of returns of the affected models over the breach period were caused by Company B's supply of defective speakers.
+In this example, the impact of the defective speakers supplied by Company B could be determined by comparing the number of returns categorised under 'sound fault' for the affected models, which may also include sound faults because of faulty wiring, software or remote controls, to a benchmark level of 'sound fault' returns.
+The benchmark could be determined by reference to returns of unaffected models during the same period or returns of the affected models during an earlier period prior to the supply of the defective speakers.
+Taken in combination with the laboratory testing to find the root cause, the benchmark analysis would indicate that the excess level of returns of the affected models during the breach period were caused by Company B's supply of defective speakers.